Gifts That Cost You Nothing Now

 Making a legacy gift in your will or trust is one of the easiest and most popular ways to make a lasting impact for University of the Pacific.
 By simply signing your name, you can create a legacy of giving future generations access to immersive academic study, experiential learning, and service to our communities.

-Once your family and friends are provided for, we hope you will consider making achievement and success for Pacific students a part of your life story through your legacy gift.
+Once you have provided for your loved ones, we hope you will consider making immersive academic study, experiential learning and service to our communities part of your life story through a legacy gift.

 Gifts by Beneficiary Designation